taichi-dev/taichi_houdini/README.md

 A High-Performance Multi-Material Continuum Physics Engine as a Houdini extension.

+## Use system's or self-created Python
+it's safer to use the system's own version of python, or a seperate virtual python environment you created.
+On Windows, this can be achieved by PC Settings->Advanced system settings->System Properties->Environment Variables.
+On Linux, you can simply append or create PYTHONPATH in the bash config files.
+Make sure the python version you redirect to is consistent with Houdini's.
 ## Instaling Taichi for Houdini
 - Linux
-NOTE: it's safer to install using the system's own version of python, and append python path.
-But you have to make sure the system's python version is consistent with Houdini's.
 ```shell
 cd path_install_houdini/python/bin
 ./python -m pip install --upgrade taichi